Murder of Allan Chappelow

+Chappelow's residence, 9 Downshire Hill in Hampstead in 2007.

 Allan Gordon Chappelow FRSA (20 August 1919 – May/June 2006) was an English writer and photographer who lived in Hampstead, north London.
 He wrote books on George Bernard Shaw and specialised in portraits of writers and musicians.
 He was found dead at his house in 2006 and a Chinese national, Wang Yam, was convicted of his murder at a retrial in 2009.

 Life

 Chappelow was born on 20 August 1919, the son of wealthy decorator, upholsterer, and fine art consultant Archibald Cecil Chappelow, and Karen Ragnhild Permin of Hillerød (located north of Copenhagen), whom his father had met while working as a lecturer at Copenhagen University.
 Chappelow moved with his family to Hampstead at the age of 14, to the house, 9 Downshire Hill, in which he lived for the rest of his life except for his school and student years.
 He was educated at Oundle School near Peterborough.
 In the Second World War he was a conscientious objector (as his uncle, Eric Chappelow, had famously been in the First World War), working on a farm in Hampshire.
 He went on to study moral sciences at Trinity College, Cambridge between 1946 and 1949, taking an M.A. and twice being a prizeman.
 In the 1950s, he worked as a photographer for the Daily Mail and The Daily Telegraph.
 Afterwards he became a freelance photographer and writer.

 As a photographer, Chappelow specialised in portraits of leading literary and theatrical figures and musicians.
 In 1950, he visited George Bernard Shaw at Ayot St. Lawrence and took the last known photographs of the playwright.
 Chappelow's books included Russian Holiday (London, George Harrap, 1955) – he was a member of the first party of 'ordinary tourists' to be allowed to visit the USSR after the Second World War.
 His principal works on Shaw are Shaw the Villager and Human Being – a Biographical symposium, with a preface by Dame Sybil Thorndike (1962), and Shaw – the 'Chucker-Out (1969, ISBN 0-404-08359-5).